HoraceShmorace/check-viewability/README.md

     // Do a DOM side effect
     el.innerText = elIsViewable ?
 'VIEWABLE!': 'not viewable'

-    // Another use case would be to display an add in the div only once it's viewable.
+    // Another use case would be to display an ad in the element only once it's viewable.
     // googletag.display("el1");

   }))